 2012.

-This is a biopic-musical of a French pop superstar from the 70’s Claude François, better known as “Cloclo,” it's well-directed by Florent-Emilio Siri (“Intimate Enemies,” “Hostage”).
-It has a marvelous performance by Jérémie Renier (“L'Enfant,” and “Brotherhood of the Wolf”) in the depiction of Cloclo.
-The prolific composer with a controversial life, mostly with his father, who did not speak to him during his entire life by choosing music to make a living.
-That terrible feeling of being neglected inspired him to compose one of the most beloved songs ever written, “My Way.”
-Frank Sinatra made it famous, Paul Anka, Julio Iglesias, and much more had that song in their repertory.
-In México, José José translated in Spanish renamed “A mi Manera,” selling thousands of records.
-I could never forget how magnificent "My Way" is.
+This is a biopic-musical about the French pop superstar of the 70s, Claude François, better known as “Cloclo.”
+It’s well-directed by Florent-Emilio Siri (“Intimate Enemies,” “Hostage”).
+It features a marvelous performance by Jérémie Renier (“L’Enfant” and “Brotherhood of the Wolf”) as Cloclo.
+The prolific composer, whose controversial life was largely shaped by his father, who never spoke to him, chose music as a livelihood.
+That sense of neglect inspired him to compose one of the most beloved songs ever written, “My Way.”
+Frank Sinatra made it famous; Paul Anka, Julio Iglesias, and many others included it in their repertoire.
+In MéxMéxicoosé José translated it into Spanish, renaming it “A mi Manera,” which sold thousands of records.
+I could never forget how magnificent “My Way” is.

 18. Chinese Take-Away